Restaurants in New York City

 Address: 60 East 65th Street (between Madison Avenue and Park Avenue)

 Telephone: (212) 288 0033

 For a thick cut of New York steak, one of the best places to go is Keen's Steakhouse.
 The buzzing dining room has an old-fashioned charm with classic elegance, and though it can be loud, there's always a great atmosphere.
-Don't expect vegetarian options on this menu, as it focuses on meat and seafood.
-Reservations are recommended.
+Don't expect a variety of vegetarian options on this menu, as it focuses on meat and seafood.
+Reservations recommended.